-- Applicability of City Review Process.
-There are two process options that can be used to approve a Homeless Services Use as described in LUC 20.20.455.D above.
-A Homeless Services Use requires approval of a Conditional Use Permit pursuant to LUC 20.20.455.D.2 unless the City Council agrees to negotiate a development agreement pursuant to LUC 20.20.455.D.1 and 20.20.455.E.4.
-The approval process requirements contained in this paragraph apply to all Homeless Services Uses irrespective of whether City review under LUC 20.20.455.D is undertaken through the negotiation of a development agreement or through processing of a Conditional Use Permit. - a.
-Development Agreement Council Decision. - i.
+1. Applicability of City Review Process.
+There are two process options that can be used to approve a Homeless Services Use as described in LUC a.
+Development Agreement - Council Legislative Decision. i.
 Scope of Approval.
-A Homeless Services Use may be permitted and established pursuant to the terms of a development agreement entered into between the City and a Homeless Services Use Operator when the location, design and operation is negotiated pursuant to Chapter 36.70B RCW, LUC 20.20.455.E.4 and is consistent with the terms of this section LUC 20.20.455.H. - ii.
+A Homeless Services Use is permitted outright and may be established pursuant to the terms of a development agreement entered into between the City and a Homeless Services Use Operator when the location, design and operation is negotiated pursuant to Chapter 36.70B RCW and is consistent with the terms of this section 20.20.455.H LUC.

+20.20.455.D above.
+The approval process requirements contained in this paragraph apply to all Homeless Services Uses irrespective of whether City review under LUC 20.20.455.D is undertaken through the negotiation of a development agreement or through processing of a Conditional Use Permit.

+ii.
 Applicable Process.
 A development agreement adopted by the City Council shall be processed under the authority of and pursuant to the procedures set forth in Chapter 36.70B RCW and this section LUC 20.20.455.H.
 Any development agreement adopted by the City Council shall be consistent with all applicable Comprehensive Plan policies and all adopted "development standards," as that term is used in RCW 36.70B.170(3), that govern and vest the development for a specified time duration; provided, that a development agreement may not extend the vesting period for longer than 15 years from the effective date.
-Periodic review of the conditions of a Development Agreement and grounds for revocation may be included.
-Any appeal of a development agreement shall be directly to superior court. - b.
-Conditional Use Permit Hearing Examiner Quasi-Judicial Decision. - i.
+Periodic review of the conditions of a Development Agreement may be imposed.
+Any appeal of a development agreement shall be directly to superior court.

+b.
+Conditional Use Permit - Hearing Examiner Quasi-Judicial Decision.

+i.
 When Required.
 Development of any Homeless Services Use requires approval under applicable Bellevue city codes and the development requirements of this section LUC 20.20.455 through a Conditional Use Permit (CUP) process when the City Council has declined to negotiate a development agreement, or when the applicant has requested processing as a CUP.